|Click this mouse for

 such thing as ‘make work’ or ‘busy work’ at a disaster scene for those personnel brought in from

-(Sometimes victims can be put to work with two benefits: it gives them
+(Sometimes victims can be put to work with two benefits: it gives them something

-simple like shoveling rubble into a wheelbarrow, unless they have specific skills.)
+shoveling rubble into a wheelbarrow, unless they have specific skills.)

 Each and every rescuer brought to the scene is there to perform a specific task.
 If the person is